marine biologist, professional shark diver, wildlife conservationist, underwater photographer,& expedition leader.

 Born and raised in Missouri, over 700 miles from the nearest drop of saltwater, my introduction to the ocean realm was quite different than most ocean-minded individuals.
 The same fear driven media used to horrify an entire generation was the spark that ignited a fire within that created my passion for the world's most misunderstood species.
 That's right, JAWS.
 My fascination with the natural world further developed with thanks to the infamous Steve Irwin, "The Crocodile Hunter", as he influenced my complete fixation on behavioral studies of predatory species.
 I always admired how where others saw monsters, he saw beauty.

 I went on to attend Hawaii Pacific University accomplishing a BSc in Marine Science, and University of Florida accomplishing a Masters in Fisheries and Aquatic Sciences.
-My current research focuses primarily on shark behavior and movement ecology.
+My current PhD research focuses primarily on the movement and behavior of large oceanic sharks in French Polynesia.

 My complete fascination with sharks continued to thrive throughout my studies and after.
 I was approached by producers of Discovery Channel's "Shark Week" in 2014 to be featured on an episode highlighting the large predatory shark species of Hawaii.
 It was during filming that I met photographer and shark conservationist Juan Oliphant.
 I went on to join the One Ocean Diving/Water Inspired team (founded by Juan Oliphant and Ocean Ramsey) where I learned how to interact in-water with these incredible predators and conduct pelagic field research surveys.
 Fate had finally brought me into the incredible world of sharks.